Quality Care for Our Members

 Since 1995, Select Health of South Carolina has served the state of South Carolina in our mission to help people get care, stay well, and build healthy communities.

 Select Health annually evaluates program design and overall performance to identify the strengths and limitations of QAPI activities and programs.
 Data from this analysis is used to develop recommendations for improvement and to propose goals and objectives for the upcoming year.
 The QAPI program evaluation, along with the program description and work plan, are submitted to the QAPI committee for review and program modification as needed throughout the year.
-The finalized evaluation and program documents are submitted to the South Carolina Department of Health and Human Services (SCDHHS) for review at least annually.
+The finalized evaluation and program documents are submitted to the South Carolina Department of Health and Human Services (SCDHHS) for review.

 2021 achievements and strengths